 - A Single Central register (SCR) is monitored to ensure it meets statutory requirements (Please see our Recruitment Policy).
-All staff leavers will be deleted from our current SCR - Position of trust procedures are in place (included the management of low level concerns) and reviewed annually - A DSL who is a senior member of school leadership team is appointed and notify the LA of any changes in personnel to this role - The governors support the Designated Safeguarding Lead in carrying out his/her responsibilities as outlined in 'Keeping Children Safe in Education', (September 2023) and role in Job Description. - There is a dedicated teacher for Children in Care who have been appropriately trained.
-This staff member has a key role in promoting the educational achievement of Looked after Children and engaging with the DSL. - A member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Head Teacher - That robust policies and procedures are in place, implemented and monitored. - Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities (including online safety which, amongst other things include and understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).
+All staff leavers will be deleted from our current SCR - Position of trust procedures are in place (included the management of low level concerns) and reviewed annually - A DSL who is a senior member of school leadership team is appointed and notify the LA of any changes in personnel to this role - The governors support the Designated Safeguarding Lead in carrying out his/her responsibilities as outlined in 'Keeping Children Safe in Education', (September 20234) and role in Job Description. - There is a dedicated teacher for Children in Care who have been appropriately trained.
+This staff member has a key role in promoting the educational achievement of Looked after Children and engaging with the DSL. - A member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Head Teacher - That robust policies and procedures are in place, implemented and monitored. - Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities (including online safety which, amongst other things include and understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - Consider the number and age range of the pupils, those who are potentially at greater risk of harm and how often they access IT systems along with the proportionality of costs versus safeguarding risk.

-Consider the number and age range of the pupils, those who are potentially at greater risk of harm and how often they access IT systems along with the proportionality of costs versus safeguarding risk.
-Ensure that school adhere to the DfE Guidance - Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk).
+• That robust policies and procedures are in place, implemented and monitoredEnsure that school adhere to the DfE Guidance - Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk).
 Monitoring and reviewing with IT staff to determine how best to support school to meet the standards.

-- That they receive an annual report from the DSL regarding safeguarding/child protection work including details of early help involvement and the lead professional role which has been undertaken in the year which is shared with the LA or other appropriate body. - Deficiencies or weaknesses in safeguarding arrangements are remedied without delay, liaising with relevant bodies for support as required
+That they receive an annual report from the DSL regarding safeguarding/child protection work including details of early help involvement and the lead professional role which has been undertaken in the year which is shared with the LA or other appropriate body.
+Formatted: Indent: Left: 1.4 cm, No bullets or numbering

+Deficiencies or weaknesses in safeguarding arrangements are remedied without delay, liaising with relevant bodies for support as required